 Information about late arrival for NEW students

-If you will be arriving late (on or after the first day of classes which is (August 10, 2020) please know that our experience shows that late-arriving students have a difficult time catching up academically and a stressful time settling in.
+If you will be arriving late (on or after the first day of classes) please know that our experience shows that late-arriving students have a difficult time catching up academically and a stressful time settling in.
 This may adversely affect your grades and jeopardize your F-1 or J-1 status.
 Culturally and academically, it is expected that students attend all classes, arrive to campus and participate in Orientation activities, and certainly are present and in attendance for the start of the semester.

-If you request a letter from your department, in general a scanned and printed image of the letter will be sufficient to satisfy CBP.
-The letter should state the following:
+If you request a letter from your department, in general a scanned and printed image of the letter should be sufficient and should state the following:

 - How late the department is willing to let you start the semester.

 - If applicable, that your late arrival will not negatively impact your eligibility for and ability to do your graduate assistantship (TA/RA position).